The existence of a transverse universal knot: From contact structures to open books

 An open book decomposition for a 3-manifold $M$ is given by a link $L$ embedded in $M$ such that $M - L $ fibers over $S^1$ with the condition that $\pi^{-1}(t)$ is a Seifert surface of $L$ for every $t \in S^1$; where $\pi: M-L \to S^1$ is the fibration map.
 We often say that $(L,\pi)$ is an open book decomposition of $M$.
 The fibers $F_t = \pi^{-1}(t)$ are called \emph{pages}, and the link $L$ is called the \emph{binding} of the open book decomposition.
 The monodromy of the fibration $\pi$ is called the \emph{monodromy} of the open book decomposition.

-Given a surface $F$ and automorphism $f$ fixing $\partial F$, we can construct a 3-manifold $M_{(F,f)}$ by taking the mapping torus of $f$ and gluing some solid tori at the boundary (see \cite{Ozabci} for a more detailed description).
-The manifold $M_{(F,f)}$ has a natural open book decomposition given by $(F,f)$.
-The union of the cores of the glued tori is the binding, and the pages are copies of $F$.
+Given a surface $E$ and automorphism $f$ fixing $\partial E$, we can construct a 3-manifold $M_{(E,f)}$ by taking the mapping torus of $f$ and gluing some solid tori at the boundary (see \cite{Ozabci} for a more detailed description).
+The manifold $M_{(E,f)}$ has a natural open book decomposition given by $(E,f)$.
+The union of the cores of the glued tori is the binding, and the pages are copies of $E$.
 The function $f$ is the corresponding monodromy.
-We will refer to the pair $(F,f)$ as an \emph{abstract open book}.
+We will refer to the pair $(E,f)$ as an \emph{abstract open book}.

-\subsubsection{Compatible open books}
+\subsection{Compatible open books}

 It has been shown by Giroux \cite{giroux2003g} that there is a correspondence between open books and contact-structures.
-The correspondent open book for a contact structure is often called a \emph{compatible} or \emph{supported} open book.
+The corresponding open book for a contact structure is often called a \emph{compatible} or \emph{supported} open book.

 We will refer to $(S^3, \xi_{std})$ as the standard contact 3-sphere.
 It is well known that a compatible open book decomposition for the standard contact 3-sphere is given by disk a fibration of a trivial knot transverse to $\xi_{std}$ with self linking $-1$.
 In this case, the pages are disks, and the monodromy is the identity.